DataDog/dd-agent-comp-experiments/README.md

 ## Subscriptions

+A common mode of interaction between two components is for one to subscribe to notifications from the other.
+The `pkg/util/subscriptions` package provides generic support for this.

+Subscriptions are usually static for the lifetime of an Agent, and should be made during the setup phase, before components have started.
+The documentation for components supporting subscriptions will make this clear.

+## Actors

+Components often take the form of an [actor](https://en.wikipedia.org/wiki/Actor_model): a dedicated goroutine that processes events in a loop.
+This approach requires no concurrency controls, since all activity takes place in one goroutine.
+It is also easy to test: start a goroutine, send it some events, and assert on the output.

+The `pkg/util/actor` package supports components that use the actor structure, including connecting them to the `fx` life cycle.

 ## Plugins

 Plugins are things like Launchers, Tailers, Config Providers, Listeners, etc. where there are several implementations that perform the same job in different contexts.